bhartman-ns/hello-world/README.md

 # hello-world
 this is a very sophisticated repository

-I wonder what will happen now
+I wonder what will happen <removed>

+And then there was this one